Author: Natasha Cantwell

 Communications & Online Engagement Officer

 If you’re searching for Melbourne’s historical treasures, it’s worth digging a little deeper.
 Look beyond the major galleries and museums and you’ll find items of state significance in collections held by local historical societies right across Victoria.
-I spoke to Annabel Butler and Laura Jocic about their project to conserve one of these important collections, which has recently received funding through the Local History Grants Program.
+I spoke to Annabel Butler and Laura Jocic about their project to conserve one of these important collections, which received funding through the 2016-17 round of the Local History Grants Program.